-Depending on the selected logic scheme the device can also send overcurrent indication signals with binary outputs or high-speed outputs to external devices.
+Depending on the selected logic scheme the device can also send overcurrent indication signals with binary outputs or high-speed outputs to other AQ 100 series devices in the system.

 Figure.
-8.1 - 22.
+8.1 - 16.
 DIP switches for defining nominal current.

 DIP switches SW2:1 and SW2:2 can be used for selecting either 1 A or 5 A nominal current for phase current measurement and residual current measurement.
-The set points are set by using the trimmers (see the image below).
-The setting range for the phase overcurrent stage is $0.5...6 \times I_n$ .
-The setting range for the residual overcurrent stage is $0.5...1 \times I_n$ .
+The fault current pick-up levels are set by using the trimmers (see the image below).
+The setting range for the phase overcurrent stage is $0.5...6 \times I_n$.
+The setting range for the residual overcurrent stage is $0.05...1 \times I_n$.

 Figure.
-8.1 - 23.
+8.1 - 17.
 Overcurrent setting trimmers.

 The threshold for phase overcurrent is typically set to 50 % above the highest load current.
-The residual overcurrent is typically set to very sensitive.
-You can get an accurate setting by injecting the desired set current into the phase and residual current inputs of the device and by simultaneously adjusting the trimmers until the phase and residual current indicator LEDs are lit.
+The residual overcurrent is typically set to be very sensitive.
+You can get an accurate setting by injecting the desired set current into the phase and residual current inputs of the device and by adjusting the trimmers until the phase and residual current indicator LEDs are lit.
 You can fine-tune the current threshold setting by adjusting the trimmers and switching between lit and unlit LEDs.